Inside Sri Lanka

 Day 02 Sunset atop Pidurangala Rock

 You’ll stop by Negombo fish market today, to learn all about the catch of the day from the friendly fishing community over huge trays of freshly-caught crabs and calamari.
-Later, you’ll transfer to Amaya Lake on the shores of Lake Kandalama.
-Surrounded by the lush jungle landscape, this lovely hotel has a swim-up bar and wild elephants roaming nearby.
+Later, you’ll transfer to your hotel on the shores of peaceful Lake Kandalama.
+Surrounded by lush jungle, it’s a great spot for birdwatching and immersing yourself in nature.
 Your next stop is nearby Pidurangala: an ancient rock formation that’s less touristy than neighboring Sigiriya Rock Fortress.
 The climb to the top is also more challenging – but nothing you can’t handle with Flash Pack teamwork.
 After a summit scramble (watch out for monkeys), soak in a sunset view over tea, with Sigiriya cast in a golden glow.

 Day 03 The temples of Polonnaruwa by bicycle